syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/Blink.md

 N> This feature requires changes in the HTML file.

-If windows status does not match in code and HTML, then the converter will meet with deadlock.
+N> If windows status does not match in code and HTML, then the converter will meet with deadlock.

 Refer to the following code snippet,

 {% tabs %}